sdz14/GEO2441/README.md

 It's Integrated Development Environment (IDE) uses the JavaScript programming language (with the option of using Python - which is beyond the scope of this practical), to manipulate and analyse the satellite imagery.

+You can read more about Earth Engine *[here](https://developers.google.com/earth-engine/)

 ## Task 1 -